kostya-zero/enjo/README.md

 ## Installation

-We recommend using [Cargo](https://doc.rust-lang.org/cargo/) to install Enjo.
-You can install Enjo with the following commands:
+You can install Enjo with [Cargo](https://doc.rust-lang.org/cargo/) using the following commands:

 ```shell
 # Compile and install Enjo.